 For many styles of architecture, horizontal lap siding isn’t going to be the best fit.
 Sometimes you need something different to get just the right look and complement for your curb appeal.
 Board-and-batten siding, which offers a vertical placement and more rustic appearance can often be the answer.

 While board-and-batten siding was originally created from wood, its popularity eventually meant that consumers started to look for other, lower maintenance options.
 While wood board-and-batten siding is beautiful and iconic in appearance, it also requires a lot of maintenance and upkeep to remain at its best.
 For that reason, many people have chosen to look at other materials, such as Hardie Board, to find an alternative.

-Hardie Board is definitely a lower maintenance alternative to wood, but it often comes with drawbacks of its own that means that it’s not always the answer.
+Hardie Board is definitely a lower maintenance alternative to wood, but it often comes with drawbacks of its own which means that it’s not always the right choice.
 Steel board-and-batten siding such as that from TruLog can often be a better fit, giving you the look you want along with the low maintenance care and durability you need with siding.

 Drawbacks to Hardie Board

 Hardie Board is a type of fiber cement siding, made from a blend of sand, silica, cellulose fibers, and Portland cement.
 It’s a heavy material that can be molded or shaped to match nearly any type or style of siding, including most classic wood sidings such as board-and-batten.